-The objective of the program is to increase the young person’s safety, welfare and wellbeing, and connection to community thereby reducing the likelihood of further contact with the justice system.
+The objective of the program is to increase the young person’s safety, welfare and wellbeing, and connection to community thereby reducing the likelihood of contact with the justice system.

 For more information, please contact us via email or phone.